RutvikGujarati/Auditing/Password-Audit/Audit-Data/finding.md

-### [S-#] STORING THE PASSWORD ON ON-CHAIN USING PRIVATE KEYWORD IS VISIBLE TO EVERYONE, IT IS NO LONGER PRIVATE FOR ONLY OWNER.
+### [H-1] STORING THE PASSWORD ON ON-CHAIN USING PRIVATE KEYWORD IS VISIBLE TO EVERYONE, IT IS NO LONGER PRIVATE FOR ONLY OWNER.

 **Description:**  Data that stored on on-chain it is publically acceseble no metter that has visibility provided by contract.
 It only worked for contract not for humans readability.